 - Jacob in the Bible lived for 147 years

 What We Can Learn From Jacob In The Bible

 There are so many important lessons we can learn from Jacob in the Bible, but one of the biggest is that God can use any circumstances, any storm, and any choice and turn it around and use it for His own plans.
 This story is a reminder that there is a purpose in the storm.
 It’s hard to see it in the midst- while the waves batter you and the winds threaten to break you.
 But I promise you, there is a purpose.

 Despite Jacob in the Bible’s poor choices that leave him alone in the wilderness, fleeing for his life God has a purpose in the midst of this storm He’s experiencing.
 Sometimes God has to let us walk into the midst of the storm so we can come face to face with Him.

 How often do we miss God?
 How often do we go through our lives and miss His presence?
 In the ins and outs of our busy lives, how often do we go to sleep not aware of His presence?
 How often do we lay our weary heads on “pillows” of worry and pain, hurt and despair?

-Jacob had reached rock bottom – he was fleeing for his life because he listened to the wrong person and stole something that didn’t belong to him.
+Jacob in the Bible had reached rock bottom – he was fleeing for his life because he listened to the wrong person and stole something that didn’t belong to him.
 He was leaving everything he’d known up to that point because of a foolish decision.
-He was trecking through the wilderness and had to use a rock for a pillow- and yet God used that rock to change his perspective.
+He was trekking through the wilderness and had to use a rock for a pillow- and yet God used that rock to change his perspective.

 Sometimes God uses the ordinary to remind you that HE HAS ALWAYS BEEN THERE.